Mount Helen

 Mount Helen features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.5% of all households, including 37.9% couples with children, 30.7% couples without children, and 10.5% single parent families.
 Non-family households account for the remaining 19.5%, with lone person households at 16.4% and group households comprising 3.0%.
-The median household size is 2.8 people, which is larger than the Rest of Vic. average of 2.4.
+The median household size is 2.8 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households